-The decision to establish and operationalize funding arrangements, including a fund, for responding to and addressing L&D for those countries that are particularly vulnerable to the adverse effects of climate change is an important moment for the international community to assess the current limitations and gaps in finance for L&D. Existing UNFCCC financial mechanisms incorporate some aspects finance for addressing and responding to L&D. However, these and other tools and measures are primarily structured towards minimizing and averting L&D. As such, Parties will need to consider how and whether they can be adjusted and molded to better address the L&D needs of countries.
-Parties have called for new, additional, adequate, and predictable sources of funding for addressing and responding to L&D; efforts to identify and secure these sources will also need to be balanced amongst a number of other important considerations.
+The decision to establish and operationalize funding arrangements, including a fund, for responding to and addressing L&D for those countries that are particularly vulnerable to the adverse effects of climate change presents an important moment for the international community to assess the current limitations and gaps in finance for L&D. Existing UNFCCC financial mechanisms incorporate some aspects of finance for "addressing" and "responding" to L&D. However, these and other tools and measures are primarily structured toward "minimizing" and "averting" L&D. As such, Parties will need to consider how and whether they can be adjusted and molded to better address the L&D needs of countries.
+Parties have called for new, additional, adequate, and predictable sources of funding for "addressing" and "responding" to L&D; efforts to identify and secure these sources will also need to be balanced amongst several other important considerations.